DaraDadachanji/DaraDadachanji.github.io/docs/_posts/2023-11-12-weekly bash roundup.md

 `\047` prints a single quote `'`.
 We wrap each address in single quotes since the addresses contain double quotes

-### What if their are spaces in the terraform addresses?
+### What if there are spaces in the terraform addresses?

 Sometimes terraform addresses can have spaces in them.
 Usually as a result of `for_each` blocks.
 Let's say our addresses looked like this